Halkreen/poe-secondscreen/README.md

 - Gems & gear links are displayed in the left side
 - New gems appear highlighted
+- You can find the related quest where the gem can be found, if available (depends on the class you chose)
 - Links to look for a displayed in the right side (max number of items: 5 / 6 and 5-links max for readability issues)

 ## Steps